 So how do distance programs work?
 These convenient schools offer courses in a variety of formats:

 Luckily for prospective veterinary technicians who require a measure of flexibility in their education, there are a number of accredited vet tech programs online.
-The main accrediting body—the American Veterinary Medical Association (AVMA)—has provided a list of its approved offerings.
+The main accrediting body—the Committee on Veterinary Technician Education and Activities (CVTEA), a branch of the American Veterinary Medical Association (AVMA)—has provided a list of its approved offerings.

 Some typical admissions requirements to these programs include: